LilyTruong2291/COVID19-in-NYC/README.md

 ## Data Cleaning

-After collecting the data, I needed to clean it up so that it is ready for our analytics.
+After collecting the data, I needed to clean it up so that it could be properly analyzed.
 I made the following changes and created the following variables:

-* Seperated Population for each zipcode
+* Seperated Population for each zipcode - In the original dataset, multiple population data are in the same record.
-* Made Column for Positve_per_1000
+* Made Column for Positve_per_1000 - This column is transformed from Positive Column to help compare the Positve and Test records on equal footing.
-* Made Column for Test_per_1000
+* Made Column for Test_per_1000 - This column is transformed from Test Column to help compare the Positve and Test records on equal footing.

 ## Exploratory Data Analysis (EDA)